ijc8/aleatora/README.md

 # Aleatora

-Compose music with streams

-## Motivation

-Aleatora is a music composition framework, implemented as a Python library, built around the abstraction of lazy, effectful, replayable streams.
+Aleatora is a music composition framework, implemented as a Python library, built around the abstraction of lazy, effectful streams.

 What does that mean?
 Like most audio synthesis frameworks, Aleatora lets you build up complex sounds by connecting generators in an audio graph (function composition + parallel composition).
 Unlike most, it also lets you build things up _horizontally_: streams can be composed sequentially, so the audio graph _change over time_ on its own (based on the computation described in the graph itself).